Today, we’re going to be continuing our series through the five stages you go through as you move through and get over a breakup.

 Once you start to really clarify and think about what your values are, you can actually anchor your emotional state to these values.

-For example, instead of going up to an attractive stranger and asking them out on a date and either feeling through the moon, excitement, and exuberance or down in the dumps depression because they either said yes or no, you might feel really proud of yourself because you had the courage to go up and talk to an attractive stranger, regardless of whether they said yes or no to the date.
+For example, instead of going up to an attractive stranger and asking them out on a date and either feeling over-the-moon excitement, and exuberance or down in the dumps depression because they either said yes or no, you might feel proud of yourself because you had the courage to go up and talk to an attractive stranger, regardless of whether they said yes or no to the date.